LTG Link

-LTG Link is the passenger transport division of the Lithuanian state-owned railway company, LTG Group (Lithuanian Railways).
+LTG Link is a government-owned passenger train operator in Lithuania.
+It is part of the LTG Group (officially, Lietuvos geležinkeliai).
 LTG Link operates domestic and international passenger services across Lithuania and on routes to Poland, Latvia, and beyond.
-The term "Link" in the name carries a dual meaning: in English, it means "Connection", while in Lithuanian, it means "Towards".
+The word "Link" in the name carries a dual meaning: in English, it means "connection", while in Lithuanian, it means "towards".

 History

 LTG Link was established in 2019 to be a separate division within Lietuvos Geležinkeliai to manage passenger transport independently, aligning with European Union regulations requiring separation of passenger and freight operations.
 This reorganisation, which took place in 2020, created three LTG subsidiaries: LTG Link for passenger services, LTG Cargo for freight, and LTG Infra for infrastructure management.
 The restructuring aimed to streamline operations, with LTG Link receiving subsidies from the Lithuanian government to support public transport objectives.

 In 2020, LTG rebranded, introducing a new logo featuring an arrow symbolising movement and connectivity.
 The changes were introduced under LTG CEO Mantas Bartuška, who stated that LTG Link's mission is to modernise and expand Lithuania's passenger rail services to meet growing national and international demand.